HaoZhang17/Pandas/README.md

 # Pandas practicing projects
 Update date: Arp.
 20, 2020

 This repository archives practicing projects of data wrangling with Pandas and NumPy.
-Files are stored in Jupyter Notebook format.
+Files are stored in Markdown or Jupyter Notebook format.

 ## Contents
 | Chapter | Content |